 Warming up prepares your body for exercise and physical training.
 A warm-up loosens your joints and muscles while slowly increasing your heart rate.
 Cooling down is just as important.
 It brings your heart rate down slowly.

 Having a proper training regime based on your physiology and performance goals will help in preventing injury.
-Training should be aimed at improving performance in your chosen sport or exercise.
-Have a Private Exercise Consultation.
+Have a Private Exercise Consultation to help you determine the best way to improve your performance in your chosen sport or exercise.

 Build Your Workout Gradually

 Prevent injuries by starting slowly and gradually build duration and intensity.
 Having VO2 Max and threshold testing performed will help you determine and implement your training levels.

 Vary Your Workout

 Using the same muscles over and over can lead to overuse and injury.
 Change it up so you’re not repeating the same movement every day.

 Nutrition is necessary for a successful workout.
 Our consultants can talk to you about the proper nutrition for your workout, your goals and your physiology.

 Recovery is crucial in preventing injury.
 Insufficient recovery can lead to weakened performance and injury.
 Talk to one of our exercise physiologists about recovery for your individual needs.